natanbc/andesite/API.md

 | get-stats | returns node stats |
 | subscribe | subscribes this connection to receive events from the guild (lavalink connections are automatically subscribed on `play` requests) |

+Additionally, WebSockets offer a replay system, so events fired after a connection was closed can be replayed.
+During websocket connection, the server will send a header `Andesite-Connection-Id`.
+After the websocket connection is established, clients can send an [event-buffer](#event-buffer) payload to enable buffering.
+When a connection is closed, events will be buffered for up to the timeout specified in the `event-buffer` payload.
+After that, all buffered events are discarded and buffering will stop.
+To get the missed events, clients must reconnect with a `Andesite-Resume-Id` header containing the value returned by the `Andesite-Connection-Id` received earlier.
+All IDs are single use and reconnects must save the new ID returned.
+To disable buffering, simply send an `event-buffer` payload with timeout of 0.

 \* Currently, the equalizer op isn't supported, and the stats sent always have a null `frameStats` key.

 ## Singyeong